SuperEvilMegacorp/vainglory-assets/source/docs/index.html.md

 * `relationships`: a [relationships object][relationships] describing relationships between the resource and other JSON API resources.
 * `links`: a [links object][links] containing links related to the resource.
-* `meta`: a [meta object][meta] containing non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: